Store Performance

 How do you measure store performance in physical retail?

-Complete store performance measurement requires behavioural data beyond sales and footfall: zone engagement rates, dwell time, clear lingerer ratios, zone-level conversion rates, and missed-value estimates.
-Storalytic captures this data using AI computer vision applied to existing store cameras, delivering zone-level performance metrics in real time.
+Complete store performance measurement requires behavioural data beyond sales and footfall: zone engagement rates, dwell time, clear lingerer ratios, zone-level conversion rates, and an estimate of the € within reach.
+Storalytic captures this data using AI computer vision applied to existing store cameras, delivering zone-level performance metrics each trading day.

 What is a good conversion rate for a physical retail store?